LUMC/hutspot/README.md

 We highly recommend the user of the containerized rules through [singularity](https://www.sylabs.io/singularity/).

-This option does, however,
-require you to install singularity on your system.
+This option does require you to install singularity on your system.
 As this usually requires administrative privileges, singularity is not contained within our provided conda environment file.

 If you want to use singularity, make sure you install version 3 or higher.